01 Mar PHANTOM THREAD

 The game goes like this:

-Alma mixes up a potion of poison mushrooms in Reynolds’s tea at dinner.
-She’s as good a chemist as she is a model.
+Alma mixes up a potion, of poison mushrooms in Reynolds’s tea at dinner.
+Yes, she’s as good a chemist as she is a model.
 She figures out just the exact amount needed to make him so deathly sick he can’t move; and can’t take care of himself.
 But – not enough to kill him.
 She’s got it down to a “T.”

 Each time Reynolds starts to drift away from her; becomes too controlled, or distant – Alma gives him another dose.
 And, voila!
 He needs her to nurse him back to health.
 So, Alma has him under her spell, right?

 Or does she?
-There’s a twist; as there is in any perverse game played between two people frightened of love and loss.
+There’s a twist in The Phantom Thread; as there is in any perverse game played between two people frightened of love and loss.
 Right when Alma thinks she has him; it looks like he’s outsmarted her.
-Or has he?
+Or, has he?

 At the end of the film, Alma and Reynolds sit down to another dinner (now married – in a not such an easy union).
 She slowly and seductively pours him a cup of tea; and suddenly we see a glint entering Reynolds’s eye.
 And, we know.
 He’s figured out her game.
-He’s made himself a willing participant.
-He’s enjoying this – just as much as she is.
+Made himself a willing participant.
+And he’s enjoying this – just as much as she is.
 She doesn’t have as much power as she thinks.
 Does this give her pleasure?
 Maybe.

-Because – maybe – this game of dependency is the only way these two broken and frightened lovers can be together in an intimate and dependent way.
+Because – just maybe – this game of dependency is the only way these two broken and frightened lovers can be together in an intimate and dependent way.
 It certainly works for him.
 The hungry boy can get the mothering he longs for, with the fantasy that he has still come out on top.
 Reynolds is sure that he’s got her number now.
+Not so fast.

-We are always left on the edge of our seats in Anderson’s films.
-And, in the power phenomenon in Phantom Thread, it is no different.
-The 60 million dollar question hanging in the air at the end of the film is this: Who is the winner and who is the loser?
+Alma, too, gets close to Reynolds (and has control) in her way.
+And, Anderson, as always leaves us on the edge of our seats.
+With the power-phenomenon, he displays in Phantom Thread, it is no different.
+The 60-million-dollar question hanging in the air at the end of the film is this: Who is the winner and who is the loser?
 Or is there one?

 I’d say it’s a draw.
 Or maybe, better yet, it’s a truce of mutual need; a truce that’s as perverse as it gets.
-But, perversion is, at its heart, a solution to early trauma and terror when it comes to need and loss.
+But perversion is, at its heart, a solution to early trauma and terror when it comes to emotional need – and especially, panic about loss.

 What’s clear is this: Alma needs Reynolds and Reynolds needs her.
-But, as in any relationship, healthy or not, they must work out a way to be together.
-For Alma and Reynolds – we have a marriage of two people dominating each other (at least they think they are).
-But, what is it they’re really dominating?
-Both Reynolds and Alma are trying to come out on top – of their own fears.
+Yet, as in any relationship, healthy or not, they must work out a way to be together.
+For Alma and Reynolds in The Phantom Thread – we have a marriage of two people dominating each other (at least they think they are).
+Yet, what is it they’re really dominating?
+Both Reynolds and Alma are trying to come out on top of their own fears.